C'est La Vie barge cruise

 You’ll be greeted at 3:00 pm in the lobby of your Paris hotel and chauffeured directly to the barge C’est La Vie at her moorings.

-On board and after a welcome from the Captain and crew, there is time to unpack and take a stroll on the river banks, before enjoying cocktails and your first gourmet dinner on board.
+On board and after a welcome from the Captain and crew, there is time to unpack and take a stroll on the river banks before enjoying cocktails and your first gourmet dinner on board.

-Monday: Charly-sur-Marne to Joulogne
+Monday: Charly-sur-Marne to Jaulgonne

 WW1 battlefield and cemetery of Belleau-wood and the American monument